 What happens if my cat moves when I give the injection?

 Ideally have someone assist you while you give the injection, especially when you are just learning how to do it.
-Try offering the pet a special food or treat as a distraction while you administer the injection.
-Some clients find that it is easier to give their cat an injection while he is eating a meal.
+Depending on the injection being given, try offering your cat a special food or treat as a distraction while you administer the injection.
+Some pet owners find that it is easier to give their cat an injection while she is eating a meal.

-Most owners are concerned that they may break the needle off in the skin but this is extremely unlikely to occur.
+Most owners are concerned that they may break the needle off in the skin, but this is extremely unlikely to occur.
 The needle may bend but it is much more likely that the injection will end up outside the pet rather than inside when dealing with a wiggly pet.
-If you are unsure that your pet received the full amount of the injection, contact the hospital for instructions.
+If you are unsure that your pet received the full amount of the injection, contact your veterinary hospital for instructions.

 Can you explain the exact technique of giving an injection?

 The injections are given in the subcutaneous tissue (sub = under, cutaneous = skin), which is considerably looser in the cat than in the human.

 How should I dispose of the needles and syringes?

-You should be aware that some communities have strict rules about disposal of medical waste material so do not throw the needle and syringe into the trash until you know if this is permissible.
-It is usually preferable to take the used needles and syringes to your veterinary clinic or local pharmacy for disposal.
+You should be aware that some communities have strict rules about disposal of medical waste material, so do not throw the needle and syringe into the trash until you know if this is permissible.
+It is usually preferable to take the used needles and syringes to your veterinary clinic or local pharmacy for proper disposal.